dekuNukem/duckyPad/troubleshooting.md

 ## I press a key and nothing happens!

-* Make sure the key has a valid script mapped to it.
+First, make sure the key has a valid script mapped to it.
+If in doubt, use one of the sample profiles.

-* If in doubt, try one of the sample profiles.
+### If *none* of the keys work

+* Check that the cable is plugged all the way in.

+* Try a different cable.

+* Try a different USB port.

+* Try a different computer.

+### If a certain key doesn't work

-* If it still doesn't work, take off the switch and inspect the pins, chances are one of them is bent:
+Take off the switch and inspect the pins, chances are one of them is bent:

 ![Alt text](resources/pics/bent.jpg)

-* If so, straighten it up with a pair of pliers, then insert again.
+If so, straighten it up with a pair of pliers, then insert again.
 Make sure the **pins are straight** and aim for hot-swap socket holes.

 ## The letters and symbols come out wrong!